 This year, I’ve also decided to include advent calendar gifts.
 My mom used to fill an advent calendar for the kids, but as the number of grandkids in the family grew, the tradition sort of fell away.
 So, this year, I’m bringing the tradition back.
 It’ll be a fun surprise for my kids, since they don’t know I’m doing it.

-I ended up spending $1.07 on the kids’ advent calendar this year.
-They’ll be alternating every other day, so I picked out 12 things for each of them.
+Update: I ended up spending $1.07 on the kids’ advent calendar this year.
+They alternated every other day, so I picked out 12 things for each of them.

 This is our advent calendar, by the way.
 It’s made from an over-the-door shoe organizer, so it has nice big pockets for gifts.
 If you want to make one just like it, you can print the number cards here.

 Alright, now let me show you what I got …

 I decided it would be fun to get my daughters each a new pair of Christmas socks for each week in December.
 Sears has cute, inexpensive Christmas socks this year, so I used some of the Shop Your Way Rewards that I earn from playing the instant win games to pay for the socks.
 It took me a few weeks to earn enough points, but I managed to get all eight pairs for $.07 out of pocket.
 They would have been completely free, but I got a notification that the reindeer socks (my favorites) were in low stock, so I went ahead and ordered them before I had enough to cover the full cost.